nitsanavni/katas/small-feature-branches/README.md

            def logic(special_cases): ...;
            ... | logic([])
            ```
             - so should I go back to `main` with this new understanding?
                 - I think I should at least try to
+            - another option: continue on the `feature` branch until a separable design is easy, and only then take it to `main`
+- can we write it like this: `def fizzbuzz: fizz | buzz | `; I don't think so...